MehdiZD97/distributed-cellfree-isac/README.md

 This repository contains Python simulations and implementations for the algorithms proposed in our research paper:

-**Coordinated Decentralized Resource Optimization for Cell-Free Integrated Sensing and Communication (ISAC) Systems**.
+**Coordinated Decentralized Resource Optimization for Cell-Free ISAC Systems**.

 ## Introduction